grpc/grpc.io/content/en/docs/guides/custom-load-balancing.md

 - Define the JSON configuration object of your implementation.
 This allows your load balancer to be configured in the service config with any arbitrary JSON you choose to support
+- Manage what backends to maintain a connection with
-- Implement the actual load balancing logic where you manage the subchannels to the backends and provide a `picker` that will choose with subchannel to use for an RPC
+- Implement a `picker` that will choose which backend to connect to when an RPC is made.
+Note that this needs to be a fast operation as it is on the RPC call path
 - To enable your load balancer, configure it in your service config

 The exact steps vary by language, see the language support section for some